Battle of Mingtiao: Battle

+1736 illustration of Tang's punitive expedition.

 When a few tribes started rebelling against Xia, Tang of Shang decided that the time had come.
 He started his attack on Xia.
-Upon hearing of Tang's rebellion, Jie sent troops from the smaller territories of Gu, Wei, and Kuenwu.
-Yi advised Tang to put off the fight for a year, then conquered Gu and Wei, and defeated Kuenwu.
+Upon hearing of Tang's rebellion, Jie sent troops from the smaller territories of Gu, Wei, and Kunwu.
+Yi advised Tang to put off the fight for a year, then conquered Gu and Wei, and defeated Kunwu.

 Before the army proceeded any further, Yi Yin told Tang that the army needed a boost in morale.
-Tang gave a speech, known historically as 'Tang's pledge', before the two armies met in Mingtiao (present-day Xia County, North Anyi, Xiyun) around 1600 BC.
-Tang's generals and soldiers all abhorred Jie, so they fought bravely.
-On the contrary, Jie's troops, seeing the power of the Shangs, did not listen to his commands.
-They either surrendered or fled.
-As a result, the Shangs won the battle and set up the Shang dynasty.

-After the battle was won, Jie of Xia sought shelter in Kuenwu.
-After conquering Kuenwu, Tang of Shang forced Jie into exile in Nanchao (present day Chao, Anhui).
+Tang gave a speech, known historically as 'The Oath of Tang', before the two armies met in Mingtiao (present-day Xia County, North Anyi, Xiyun) around 1600 BC.
+Tang's generals and soldiers all abhorred Jie, so they fought bravely and attacked from Er (陑).
+Jie's troops, however, did not listen to his commands, either surrendering or fleeing.
+As a result, the Shang won the battle and drove Jie to Kunwu.
+After conquering Kunwu, Tang of Shang forced Jie into exile in Nanchao (present day Chao, Anhui).
 Jie stayed there until his death.
 Tang then eliminated the remaining Xia forces and used the Xia peasants as slaves.

+The Rong Cheng Shi, a Warring States period text first documented in academia in 1994, paints a slightly different picture of the battle, dividing it into three separate instances: First, Jie was defeated in Yousong; then, he was defeated in Mingtiao at Lishan; and finally, he received his ultimate defeat in Nanchao.

+Historicity

+The historicity of the Xia dynasty itself has been heavily disputed since the Doubting Antiquity School's inception, on the grounds of no direct, testable, archaeological evidence ever coming to light; it is strictly seen in records postdating the Shang dynasty.
+The Xia have been placed in the Erlitou culture, but with no evidence of literacy, their endonym cannot be ascertained, and it is thus difficult to imprint the Xia onto them beyond geographic evidence.

+One of the main questions behind the Battle of Mingtiao is where, from a modern perspective, the battle actually took place.
+Most sources believe it took place near Xia County (夏县), south of Shanxi.
+However, there is a lack of archaeological evidence for this beyond analysis of names within the classical texts, and the Rong Cheng Shi noting that three separate battles comprised the Battle of Mingtiao imply it was a war of movement complicates matters.
+Based on the burial site of Emperor Shun, Lie Hounan (刘俊男) and Wang Fengfu (王丰富) assert that Mingtiao may be an ancient name for Jingzhou (荆州).